 ~ Guy de Maupassant, French writer, on Taormina

 The largest island in the Mediterranean, Sicily boasts dramatic coastlines with volcanic hills rolling through agricultural landscapes.
 The land like Maupassant realized is the highlight of the visit.
 Intermittent between the volcanic topography is an abundance of fertile ground, with stunning forests and parks dotting the island.
-Growing along these green spaces, is the famed Manna tree, an Ash tree that grows particularly near the Tyrrhenian Coast.
+Growing along these green spaces, is the famed Manna tree, which grows in the Madonie mountains of Sicily.

 In July and August, the Manna tree’s resin is harvested and collected for many uses, the most popular being medicinal.
 Just before the end of summer, small gashes are cut in the trunks of these precious trees.
 These incisions will eventually produce a sap that flows out during the hotter part of the year.
 The sun will solidify the sap and once dried it is harvested.
 This process must be cared for meticulously, as even the slightest precipitation and the precious resin can disintegrate.